TeamAikon/oreid/examples/react/README.md

 The code to review is in App.js

-The LoginButton React Component simplifies styling of common OAuth providers
+The LoginButton React Component simplifies styling of common OAuth providers</br>

+If you use the callback handler, it stores the basic user info in a cookie (or local app storage).
+Local user info can be retrieved by calling getUser() and can be cleared by calling logout()